kubermatic/docs/content/kubelb/main/tutorials/loadbalancer/_index.en.md

                   fieldPath: metadata.namespace
 ```

 This will create a service of type `LoadBalancer` and a deployment.
-KubeLB CCM will then propagate the request to mangement cluster, create a LoadBalancer CR there and retrieve the IP address allocated in the management cluster.
+KubeLB CCM will then propagate the request to management cluster, create a LoadBalancer CR there and retrieve the IP address allocated in the management cluster.
 Eventually the IP address will be assigned to the service in the tenant cluster.

 ### Configurations